phonchi/awesome-spark/README.md

 * [CaffeOnSpark](https://github.com/yahoo/CaffeOnSpark) - By combining salient features from deep learning framework Caffe and big-data frameworks Apache Spark and Apache Hadoop, CaffeOnSpark enables distributed deep learning on a cluster of GPU and CPU servers.
 * [TensorFlowOnSpark](https://github.com/yahoo/TensorFlowOnSpark) - Another tool by Yahoo that supports tensorflow.
 * [BigDL](https://github.com/intel-analytics/BigDL) - BigDL is a distributed deep learning library for Apache Spark by Intel.
+* [ModelDB](https://mitdbg.github.io/modeldb/) - A system to manage machine learning models for spark.ml and scikit-learn.

 ### Middleware